MacBook Air gets the biggest makeover in Apple's new M1 chip Mac lineup

 |2635

-Discuss: MacBook Air M1 hands-on: Apple silicon and Big Sur bring big changes
+Discuss: MacBook Air M1 hands-on: Big changes from Apple silicon and Big Sur

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.